 What does this consent box look like?

 It's a banner that displays at the bottom of the page for EEA visitors stating that your site uses data to deliver personalized ads.
-It links to more details on the information that may be gathered and how that information may be used, and gives visitors the chance to customize their preferences, decline data usage or continue to the site.
-Ideally, EEA visitors will be used to seeing these types of opt ins and consent to normal data use.
+It links to more details on the information that may be gathered and how that information may be used, and gives visitors the chance to customize their preferences, decline data usage, or continue to the site.
+Ideally, EEA visitors are used to seeing these types of opt-ins and will consent to normal data use.

 What if the EEA visitor doesn’t consent?